jimlind/filmlinkd-java/README.md

 - Setup Spring Boot for Dependency Injection
 - Setup production and development configs
 - Rework production and development environments
+- Don't use the env flags during cloudbuild

 Next.

-- How to use the env flags during cloudbuild
 - Create subscription if it doesn't exist
 - Post the right message to the right channel
 - Solve sharding